awslabs/aws-iot-device-client/README.md

 ```

 ### Fleet Provisioning Runtime Config
-Once the device is provisioned correctly, Fleet Provisioning feature will validate and store the information about newly provisioned resources in a runtime config file.
-This file will be further used by the Device Client while connecting to the AWS IoT Core.
+Once the device is provisioned correctly, Fleet Provisioning feature will validate and store the information about newly provisioned resources in a runtime config file on your device.
+This file will be further used by the Device Client while connecting to AWS IoT Core.

 The information stored in the runtime config file **created by Fleet Provisioning feature**:
 * Thing Name: Name of the newly provisioned thing